 AVV provides programs for teens and youth, as well as youth leadership and prevention programs.

-Advocates for Victims of Violence is committed to ending domestic violence and sexual assault by providing confidential services to victims and their families, offering educational programs, and effecting social, political, and legal change.
+Advocates for Victims of Violence is committed to ending domestic violence and sexual assault by providing confidential services to victims/survivors and their families, offering educational programs, primary prevention, and committed to effecting social, political, and legal change.